California Society of Entertainment Lawyers (CSEL) Presents MCLE Special Online Event Termination Rights Under Copyright Law: Reclaiming Works for Authors

 Termination rights - giving creators or their heirs the ability to reclaim their work 35 years after the assignment of the work to a third party - ranks among the hottest topics in entertainment law as reflected by such recent high-profile cases as:

 - Peretti Acuti v.
-Authentic Brands Group LLC (the musical composition "Can't Help Falling in Love", filed 8/18/20)
+Authentic Brands Group LLC (the musical composition "Can't Help Falling in Love")

 - Cher v.
 Mary Bono (rights to Sony & Cher songs, filed 10/13/21)

 Moderated by Steven Lowe, CSEL President and Chief Executive Officer and Managing Partner at Lowe & Associates, panelists Marc Toberoff, Esq.
 (Toberoff & Associates, P.C) and Evan S. Cohen, Esq.
-(Cohen Music Law) will tackle all key areas relating to termination rights, including what to do, when to do it, consequences and major issues.
+(Cohen Music Law) the Zoom event will tackle all key areas relating to termination rights, including what to do, when you can do it, consequences, and major issues.

-Free for CSEL members, event tickets are available for non-CSEL members at $30.
-The event is presented by CSEL in coordination with MCLE Seminar Chairman, David Albert Pierce of Pierce Law Group, LLP.
+Free for CSEL members, event tickets are available for non-CSEL members at $30 dollars.
+The event is a presentation of CSEL in coordination with MCLE Seminar Chairman, David Albert Pierce of Pierce Law Group, LLP.
 (CSEL members are invited to email projects@csel-la.org or administration@csel-la.org to receive the promo code for the event).

-California Society for Entertainment Lawyers (CSEL) fulfills a critical role in providing education and networking for entertainment and IP attorneys as they take on the inequities between creators and studios.
-The Beverly Hills-based organization has emerged as a 'go-to' resource for providing "amicus briefs" on behalf of creative professionals battling it out in the courts (Petrella v.
-MGM).
-Recently, CSEL joined with SAG-AFTRA, Black Music Action Coalition, Music Artists Coalition and Songwriters of North America in a critical copyright case involving live music performances with the U.S. 9th Circuit Court of Appeals.
-(Greg Kihn, et al., vs. Bill Graham Archives LLC, et al).
+California Society of Entertainment Lawyers ("CSEL") fulfills a critical role in providing education, advocacy and networking for entertainment and IP attorneys as they seek to even the playing fields between creative professionals and those that exploit the product of their services.
+The Beverly Hills-based organization has emerged as a 'go-to' resource for providing "amicus briefs" on behalf of creative professionals battling it out in the courts.
+CSEL joined with SAG-AFTRA, Black Music Action Coalition and others in a High-profile copyright case involving live musical performances (Greg Kihn, et al., vs. Bill Graham Archives LLC, et al).
+CSEL recently filed an amicus brief for petitioner Unicolors in their copyright infringement case against H&M that is presently before the United States Supreme Court regarding what happens when there are errors on copyright registration forms.
+(Unicolors, Inc. v.
+H&M Hennes & Mauritz, LP).
 Visit CSEL at https://www.csel-la.org/.

 CONTACT: